How does my organization begin a consulting engagement with CNM?

 How much should I expect to spend on a consulting project?

 The cost of a project is dependent on the nature of the work.
-The more time needed on a project, the more the project will cost.
 However, no matter what your budget is we will do our best to meet it.
-CNM is conscious of limited budgets, but cutting down a consulting budget means cutting down on time and therefore deliverables.
+CNM is conscious of limited budgets.
 Not all needs will be covered in one consulting project, but a project scope can be designed to fit almost any of your budgeting needs.

 Are there ways to offset the cost of consulting?

-Are you funded by The HCA Foundation, The Healing Trust, West End Home Foundation, the Dan and Margaret Maddox Charitable Fund, or the Memorial Foundation?
-Schedule a phone call with CNM’s Consulting Coordinator, Kyla Phillips or email email@example.com to discuss next steps in the funding process.
+Are you funded by The Healing Trust, West End Home Foundation, the Dan and Margaret Maddox Fund, or the Memorial Foundation?
+Email firstname.lastname@example.org to discuss the next steps in the funding process.

 What other considerations should I have when starting a consulting project?